hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 3. **Submit authorisation request:** Using the access token, the third-party software sends a POST request to the `/customs/uk-notice-of-presentation-waiver/authorisations` endpoint.

-4. **Receive authorisation result:** The NOP Waiver Checker API processes the request and replies with an HTTP 200 status code and a JSON response containing the authorisation result.
+4. **Receive authorisation result:** The NOP waiver checker API processes the request and replies with an HTTP 200 status code and a JSON response containing the authorisation result.

-## API Status
+## API status

-This version of the NOP Waiver Checker API:
+This version of the NOP waiver checker API:

 - is in [the alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works)
-- supports **only** the NOP Waiver Checker API v1.0
+- supports **only** the NOP waiver checker API v1.0
 - is currently **not** ready for testing
 - will **not** be ready for use in production until the service goes live

 Use this API to:

-- Request the NOP Waiver authorisation status of 1-3000 EORIs passed as an array.
+- Request the NOP waiver authorisation status of 1-3000 EORIs passed as an array.
 - Run tests in the HMRC sandbox environment.

-## Developer Setup
+## Developer setup

 In the context of this API, the term "developer" refers to software developers who either work directly for CSPs or are contracted to CSPs through third parties.